TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthService implementation.md

         this.jsRuntime = jsRuntime;
     }
 ```
-We have the Action, so we can notify the `SimpleAuthenticationStateProvider` about logging in and out.
+We have the Action, `OnAuthStateChanged`, so we can notify the `SimpleAuthenticationStateProvider` about logging in and out.\
 In .NET6 they have introduced a feature, so that you should explicitly define which variables can be null.
 That is why it is instantiated to `null!`.
 Then the IUserService, which is injected through the constructor.
 Dependency injection again here.
-I plan on just keeping users in a `List` for this tutorial, but later the implementation could be swapped out.
+I plan on just keeping users in a `List` for this tutorial, but later the implementation could be swapped out for a database or file.
 So to ease the swapping, we depend on an interface, which is provided through the constructor.
 No dependencies to an implementation.
 The `IJSRuntime` is a class which can call javascript methods.
-We need that to store some data in the browser.
+We need that to store some data temporarily in the browser.

 The constructor receives relevant arguments.